Author of The Vintage Mixer blog

 About Vintage Mixer

 Welcome to The Vintage Mixer!
-My name is Becky and I have a confession to make: I romanticize my grandmother’s era.
-Perhaps I’m a victim of Golden Age thinking, but I think she could teach our era how to host a party, warm up a room, welcome strangers, cook for them and strike up a meaningful conversation.
-We could learn from her how to sit down, eat and enjoy each other.
+I romanticize my grandmother’s era.
+Perhaps I’m a victim of Golden Age thinking, but I think she could teach us a few things about how to cook, host a party, warm up a room, welcome strangers, cook for them and strike up a meaningful conversation.
+We could learn from her how make something that’s fresh and simple, how to sit down, eat and enjoy each other without the noise of a TV or the rush of an overbooked calendar.

-The Vintage Mixer resources you on recipes, atmosphere and the art valuing family, friends and strangers by making incredible food paired with good drink in a room that encourages guests to stay as long as they’d like and leave more refreshed than when they arrived.
-I do all of this in Salt Lake City, Utah where I live with my husband Josh Rosenthal, who is a local singer/songwriter, and our hopelessly needy Portuguese Waterdog, Henry.
+The Vintage Mixer resources you on recipes, atmosphere and the art of valuing family, friends and strangers by making incredible food paired with good drink in a room that encourages guests to stay as long as they’d like and leave more refreshed than when they arrived.
+I do all of this in Salt Lake City, Utah where I live with my husband Josh Rosenthal, who is a managing partner of La Barba Coffee, our son Everett and daughter Ruthie, and our hopelessly needy Portuguese Waterdog, Henry.
+We also attend church at Missio Dei.
 For all of you SLC folks reading, check out theSLCfoodie.com for local food info, @SLCfoodie on Twitter or SLCmixers to learn a bit more about what I do around here.

 A few fun and random things to know about me:

-1. I am in love with my dog Henry and my husband Josh, who inspires me every day
+1. I am in love with my dog Henry, my kids Everett and Ruthie and certainly my husband Josh, who inspires me every day

 2. I grew up in the Lone Star State and now reside in the beautiful mountains of Salt Lake City